grange85/ahfow-www/_posts/2006/2006-08-03-weeds-of-eden-residency-at-pianos-in-nyc.markdown

 - news
 tags: []
 ---
-<p>Sean Eden's band, The Weeds of Eden are playing a residency on Tuesdays during August and <span class="removed_link" title="http://www.pianosnyc.com/index0706.html">Pianos in NYC</span> visit the website for more details</p>
+<p>Sean Eden's band, The Weeds of Eden are playing a residency on Tuesdays during August and Pianos in NYC visit the website for more details</p>